(Also Called 'Dyspepsia')

 What is gastritis?

-Also called dyspepsia, gastritis is an inflammation of the lining of the stomach.
+Gastritis (also called dyspepsia) is an inflammation (swelling and irritation) of the lining of the stomach.
 It can occur suddenly (acute) or gradually (chronic).
-Chronic gastritis occurs in two out of every 10,000 people, whereas acute gastritis is more common, occurring in eight out of every 1,000 people.
+Chronic gastritis occurs in two of every 10,000 people; acute gastritis is more common, occurring in eight of every 1,000 people.

 What causes gastritis?